Das203web-dev/level-2-assignment-5/README.md

     "message": "Parcel approved"
 }
   </pre>
-## ( note : The parcel status will be ASSIGNED_TO not APPROVED cause only after the Parcel being APPROVED it can be ASSIGNED)
+## ( note : The parcel status will be ASSIGNED_TO not APPROVED cause only after the Parcel being APPROVED it can be ASSIGNED and status is 200)

 ### 9. Dispatch Parcel
 - **Endpoint:** `PATCH /api/parcel/dispatch/:parcelId`